 HIS 407: Historiography

 Professor Knoblauch grew up in Ashland WI, where he attended Northland College, earning degrees in Business & Economics (2002), and History (2003).
 He began his Masters program at the University of Hawai'i at Manoa, but transferred to Northern Arizona University, earning (w/distinction) an MA Degree in the History of the American West.
 His Ph.D. is from Ohio University (Athens), where he was a two year fellow of the Contemporary History Institute.
-He researches and writes about Cold War politics and culture, has been published in eleven book chapters and journal articles, was mentioned in the New York Times Book Review and various pages online for his work on Video Games, and in 2017 released his first Monograph: Nuclear Freeze in a Cold War, published by UMass Press.
+He researches and writes about Cold War politics and culture, has been published in numerous book chapters and journal articles, and in 2017 released his first Monograph: Nuclear Freeze in a Cold War, published by UMass Press.
 The following year Routledge published his co-edited collection The Routledge History of World Peace since 1750.

 Areas of Interest / Speciality